mlcommons/algorithmic-efficiency/RULES.md

 <details>
 <summary>Examples:</summary>

 - Switching the update rule based on the workload, e.g. using Adam for RNNs and SGD with momentum on CNNs is not allowed.
 Although submissions can specialize for certain layer types in generic ways, they should not uniquely identify a model or dataset.
-In other words, if there are two workloads A and B that both have conv layers and fully connected layers the submission shouldn't detect whether it is dealing with A or B specifically and choose Adam for one and SGD with momentum for the other.
-However, if the updates for all parameters of conv layers always used SGD with momentum and the updates for all other layers always used Adam and a workload with both types of layers had mixed updates, that would be fine.
+In other words, if there are two workloads A and B that both have convolutional layers and fully connected layers the submission shouldn't detect whether it is dealing with A or B specifically and choose Adam for one and SGD with momentum for the other.
+However, if the updates for all parameters of convolutional layers always used SGD with momentum and the updates for all other layers always used Adam and a workload with both types of layers had mixed updates, that would be fine.
 - Submissions are not allowed to look up learning rate schedules that are only utilized for specific subsets of the workloads.
 It is allowed to use one general learning rate schedule or dynamically adapt the learning rate based on general information such as curvature.

 </details>

-It is not allowed to compute any kind of pairwise metrics between the public workloads and the hidden workloads
+It is not allowed to compute any kind of pairwise metrics between the public workloads and the held-out workloads

 <details>
 <summary>Examples:</summary>

-- On a hidden workload, submissions are not allowed to find the nearest neighbor among the public workloads to set any hyperparameter.
+- On a held-out workload, submissions are not allowed to find the nearest neighbor among the public workloads to set any hyperparameter.

 </details>